prebid/Prebid.js/modules/adblender.md

 # Description

-Connects to Go2Net demand source to fetch bids.
+Connects to AdBlender demand source to fetch bids.
 Banner and Video formats are supported.
 Please use ```adblender``` as the bidder code.
 #Bidder Config